Mammoet offers clients across industries a unique shutdown concept for the safe and efficient turnaround of maintenance and shutdown projects.

 Unparalleled fleet of equipment

 Mammoet offers the largest and most modern fleet of equipment in the world, ready to deploy on any continent.
 With its flexibility and capacity our range of equipment enables us to design tailor-made solutions whenever we face a new engineering challenge, and choose the most efficient approach for the job.
 The selection includes our in-house designed PTC cranes – in the 5000-ton lifting class, modular and conventional trailers, self-propelled modular transporters (SPMTs), push-up systems, skidding systems, gantries and a broad array of auxiliary equipment.
-All the equipment in our fleet is subject to stringent maintenance programs that exceed manufacturer recommendations, ensuring safety and reliability at all times.
+All the equipment in our fleet is subject to stringent maintenance programs that maintain the highest levels of quality, ensuring safety and reliability at all times.

 Unique shutdown concept